ScroogeD2/owmidiconverter/README.md

 # Features

 - Play up to a few minutes of any MIDI file
-- Simultaneously play up to 11 voices
+- Simultaneously play up to 11 pitches
 - Percussion instruments are automatically ignored
 - Notes outside the range of the Overwatch piano are automatically transposed up or down
 - [Loops (experimental)](#loops-experimental)